 Another common problem is an unresponsive screen.
 Since the world made the switch to touchscreens, there are few things worse than discovering that you can’t tap or swipe the way you need to when accessing apps and tools.

 Apple Forum posts frequently complain about unresponsive screens with the iPhone 8.
 However, this issue can affect virtually any iPhone.

 There are a few ways to solve the problem, such as:

-- Holding down the sleep/wake button and powering off: Turn your phone off, and back on again.
+- Holding down the sleep/wake button and powering off: Turn your phone off by pressing the power button, and back on again.
 This will hopefully reset any firmware that’s not working

 - Remove your screen protector (then add a new one): There might be a problem with your screen protector that’s preventing your phone from detecting your fingers properly.

 - Backup and wipe your phone: If a soft reset and removing your screen protector doesn’t work, then the best option is to opt for a hard reset.
 Remember to backup any files you want to keep so you don’t lose them.

 Still feel like you’re constantly mashing your fingers against your phone to get a reaction.
 Then go and see an Apple repair technician.